Light is love without attachment

 Dogson laughed out loud.
 “No. I’ve helped kill some bad people.
 I’m a vegetarian myself though I smell of the bones they bring in here.”

 Kali’s eyes had become used to the semi-darkness in the church, and she could see now that the floor was strewn with bones, some of them still with meat on them, and the wooden stalls they were sitting on were scratched and splintered; but there was a space like a sky up above them, and there were pictures which, though patches had fallen out, were still magnificent representations of humanoid beauty and heroism.
-It was a fit place for her father, if he wanted to hide, to live his last days.
+It was a fitting place for her father, if he wanted to hide, to live his last days.
 She fought back tears.

 “How long have you known about the crisis that was coming?” she asked.